uhasker/large-language-models-for-software-engineers/src/06-structured-output-tools-and-agents.md

 ```

 This is very similar to the JSON schema we used for structured output.
-In fact, we could implement tool calling using the regular structured output API—the fact that OpenAI uses a separate API for tool calling is mostly a technical accident.
+In fact, we could implement tool calling using the regular structured output API—OpenAI’s use of a separate API for tool calling is mostly a technical detail.

 Next, we need to make the request to the model: